scala/scala/doc/internal/tastyreader.md

 The [**TASTy Reader For Scala 2**](https://scala.epfl.ch/projects.html#tastyScala2), included in the Scala 2.x Compiler will enable usage in Scala `2.13.x` of dependencies that have been compiled with `dotc`, the reference compiler of Scala `3.0`.

+TASTy is an intermediate representation of a Scala program after type checking and term elaboration, such as inference of implicit parameters.
+When compiling code with Scala 3, a single TASTy document is associated with each pair of root class and companion object.
+Within a TASTy document, the public API of those roots and any inner classes can be read, in a similar way to pickles in the Scala 2.x series.

 ## Working with the code

 ### Compiler flags